lumeland/blog/posts/lume-3.md

 ```

 In Lume 3, `page.document` always returns a `Document` instance or throws an
 exception if the page cannot be parsed.
-This allows us to omit the type
+This allows us to omit the type check:
-checking:

 ```js
 site.process([".html"], (pages) => {